-Acute urticaria and/or angioedema are hives or swelling lasting less than 6 weeks.
+Acute urticaria and/or angioedema: With these conditions, hives or swelling lasts less than 6 weeks.
 The most common causes are foods, medicines, latex, and infections.
 Insect bites or a disease may also be responsible.

 The most common foods that cause hives are nuts, chocolate, fish, tomatoes, eggs, fresh berries, soy, wheat, and milk.
 Fresh foods cause hives more often than cooked foods.
 Certain food additives and preservatives may also be to blame.

-Chronic urticaria and/or angioedema are hives or swelling that lasts more than 6 weeks.
+Chronic urticaria and/or angioedema: Hives or swelling that lasts more than 6 weeks.
 The cause is usually harder to find than in acute cases.
 The causes can be similar to those of acute urticaria but can also include your immune system, chronic infections, hormonal disorders, and tumors.

-Physical urticaria are hives caused by direct physical stimulation of the skin -- for example, cold, heat, sunlight, vibration, pressure, sweating, and exercise.
+Physical urticaria: Hives caused by direct physical stimulation of the skin – for example, cold, heat, sunlight, vibration, pressure, sweating, and exercise.
 They usually happen right where the skin was affected and rarely appear anywhere else.
 Most appear within 1 hour after exposure.

-Hereditary angioedema is painful swelling under the skin.
+Hereditary angioedema: Painful swelling under the skin.
 It runs in families.

 Your doctor will ask you many questions to try to find the cause of hives or angioedema.
 You’ll also get a checkup.